FCICB/Banking-System/README.md

 3. project is file will be created automatically

-### After create an account the user can do Transaction like :
+### After create an account the user can do Transactions like :
 - Deposite
 - Withdraw
 - Display account info